gracewingo/read-dir/README.md

 npm install

-Run npm start to run the project in development mode
+Run npm dev to run the project in development mode

 # Assumptions:
 1) all date time formats for registered are the same in each JSON file.